Scoop and Doozie: Program Format

-Trivia

-During the run of the show, Scoop had three different designs.
+Cast

 Romney Grant and Vicki Grant are sisters.
 Romney is a lawyer who produced the cooking show "The Urban Peasant".
 Vicki is a television writer and novelist.

-Christine Lippa who played Scoop, Spritz and Mrs. Glover is an actor and stand-up comedian.
+Christine Lippa, who played Scoop, Spritz and Mrs. Glover, is an actor and stand-up comedian.
 This was her first job as a puppeteer.

-Norman Foote who played Axel and Long John wrote the music for the series.
+Norman Foote, who played Axel and Long John, wrote the music for the series.
 He is a popular children's entertainer.

-Jim Rankin who played Doozie, Jacques and Cal also starred in The Comedy Network adult series, "Puppets Who Kill".
+Jim Rankin, who played Doozie, Jacques and Cal, also starred in The Comedy Network adult series, "Puppets Who Kill".
 He is currently developing his own preschool puppet show, "Go to Bed, Jimmy".
 Jim won a Gemini for his work on Scoop and Doozie.

 Vicki Grant, who wrote most of the episodes, now writes Young Adult novels.
 Her first book, "The Puppet Wrangler", was inspired by Scoop and Doozie.
 She has also written two comic legal thrillers for teens, "Quid pro Quo" and "Res Judicata", as well as four shorter novels - "Dead-End Job", "Pigboy", "I.D." and "Nine Doors".

-Scoop and Doozie won a Gemini for Best Writing in a Children or Youth Program for the episode "What Rubbish!" (by Vicki Grant) and a Bronze at the Columbus International Film and Video Festival for the episode "Some Bunny Like Me" (by Vicki Grant).
+Scoop and Doozie won a Gemini Award for Best Writing in a Children's or Youth Program at the 15th Gemini Awards in 2000 for the episode "What Rubbish!" (by Vicki Grant), and a Bronze at the Columbus International Film and Video Festival for the episode "Some Bunny Like Me" (by Vicki Grant).
 It was also nominated for a Gemini for Best Children's or Youth Program and Best Writing in a Children's or Youth Program for the episode "Au Revoir, Underpants!" (by Vicki Grant).